ReeceSmith14/Personal-Portfolio-Website/README.md

 #### Icons

 - Icons will be either white or black depending on what provides the best contrast.
 - Either company logos or globally recognised symbols are used to meet the users expectations.
-E.g [Linkedin](https://www.linkedin.com/) logo being used for a link to a linkedIn page.
+E.g [Linkedin](https://www.linkedin.com/) logo being used for a link to a LinkedIn page.

 #### Images

-- As the webiste is a personal portfolio, portraits with no background have been used.
+- As the website is a personal portfolio, portraits with no background have been used.
 - For the projects, code snippet screen shots have been used.
 If the images are clicked a tab will open to the associated GitHub repository.

-### Landing Header
+### Header

 ![Image of my header](https://github.com/ReeceSmith14/Personal-Portfolio-Website/assets/61851890/c92043d2-7e0b-44e2-be23-857ff18aa63d)